Develop the Wind Turbine example

 As shown in the image, streaming data will pass through the following transformations:

 Ingestion by an Ingress streamlet: An Ingress streamlet has zero inlets and one or more outlets.
-An ingress could be a server handling requests e.g. using http.
-In this example, it ingests the wind turbine events.
+It acquires data external to the application through some interface.
+For example, an ingress could be a server handling requests e.g. using HTTP. or connecting to an external Kafka broker.
+In this example, the

-Logging to Egress streamlet: An Egress represents data leaving the application.
-For instance this could be data being persisted to some database, notifications being sent to Slack, files being written to HDFS, etc. In this case, the streamlet will log data to be checked at output.
+Logging Egress streamlet: An Egress represents data leaving the application.
+For instance this could be data being persisted to some database, notifications being sent to Slack, files being written to HDFS, etc. In this case, the streamlet will log the data to the console (standard output).

-In Cloudflow, streamlet inputs and outputs are statically typed.
-The types represent objects that the specific input/output can handle.
-The first step in application development is to encode the objects in the form of an avro schema.
-Cloudflow will generate appropriate classes corresponding to each schema.
+In Cloudflow, the streamlet inputs and outputs are statically typed.
+The types represent events that the specific input/output can handle.
+The first step in application development is to encode these events in the form of an avro schema.
+Cloudflow will generate the appropriate classes corresponding to each schema.